pattonsgirl/Spring2021-CEG2350/Labs/Lab10/README.md

 Needing to install a package is not an uncommon request.
 To practice this skill, you will be installing `conda` (short for Anaconda Python).
    - [Installation guide in full](https://docs.anaconda.com/anaconda/install/linux/)
+   - **Ammendment 4/15** Note on disk space: since the AWS systems are feeling a bit full, you may want to run the [commands listed here to free some space](https://github.com/pattonsgirl/Spring2021-CEG2350/blob/master/Labs/Lab10/clean-commands).
+If you are still having trouble, you have permission to install this on any Linux based terminal (WSL2, Moba+cygutils, etc.)

 1. Check the current version of `python` when run with `python --version`.
 Write the output.
 (1 pt)
 2. Download the installer for Linux Python 3.8 64-bit to your AWS system.
 Write the command you used.
 (1 pt)